-Additional Indicators for Courses Exempted (EXE) In Progress (IP) Accelerated Students exempted from taking a Core course by the relevant academic Department will be awarded the Unit(s) but will not receive a Grade Point.
+Exempted (EXE) Students exempted from taking a Core course by the relevant academic Department will be awarded the Unit(s) but will not receive a Grade Point.
 Refer to section 2.4.
-For courses that extend more than one semester, the Grade Point will be given at the conclusion of the course.
+In Progress For courses that extend more than one semester, the Grade Additional (IP) Point will be given at the conclusion of the course.
 The status "IP" is assigned during the intervening semesters.
-Students completed a higher-level course.
+Indicators for Courses Accelerated Students completed a higher-level course.
 Refer to section 2.5.
 Completed Students completed the course.
-Students repeated the course.
+Repeated Students repeated the course.
 Excluded The course was excluded from Graduation GPA computation.